As part of the Box Programme we encourage people to be balanced i.e Not feel like you’re on a diet. Life is for living after all.

 5. Drop the quick fix mentality

 Do you know the story of the hare and the tortoise?
 Yep, the same is true here, the tortoise wins the race.
 The choices we make over time, not one day or one hour, dictate the way that our bodies will look and feel.
-Looking for diet pills (juice plus, weight loss pills), crash diets (Cambridge, Dukan) and jumping headlong into an excessive exercise regime inevitably leads to failure.
+Looking for diet pills (juice plus, weight loss pills), crash diets (cambridge, dukan) and jumping headlong into an excessive exercise regime inevitably leads to failure.
 A drastic drop in kcals is not sustainable and more than likely lead to subsequent weight gain or a performance decrement.
-Don’t let quick fix thinking distract you from the hard work of changing the unhealthy behaviours that are the root cause of weight gain and poor performance.
+Don’t let quick fix thinking distract you from the hard work of changing the unhealthy behaviors that are the root cause of weight gain and poor performance.

 6. Focus on your diet as a whole

 Foods in isolation aren’t the problem, it’s your whole diet.
 This is why it pays dividends to step back and analyse your eating as a whole.
 Is it the gluten that’s making you fat, or eating too much?

 An oxymoron I know but calculate how much flexibility you’re allowed over the week.
 There’s 2 ways you can do this.

 Calculate your flexibility - With my clients I try and allow them between 10-20% of leeway.
 To work this out simply calculate how many meals/snacks you eat on a daily basis, multiply this by 7 to give you your total weekly meals.
 Then it’s just finding 10-20% so multiplying by 0.1- 0.2.